jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 For more information
 Customers are encouraged to visit the BD Cybersecurity Trust Center to request Product Security White Papers for products they maintain.
-Each Product Security White Paper includes information about additional cybersecurity controls, how BD security and privacy practices have been applied, and what customers should know about maintaining security throughout each products intended useful life.
+Each Product Security White Paper includes information about additional cybersecurity controls, how BD security and privacy practices have been applied, and what customers should know about maintaining security throughout each product’s intended useful life.
 BD FACSDiscover
- S8 Cell Sorter a novel
+™ S8 Cell Sorter\*, a novel
 research use cell sorter designed to help researchers answer complex biological questions and discover new insights into health and disease.